 3 0 6 5

-Prerequisites: NUR 111
+Prerequisite s: 1 NUR 111

-Corequisites: None
+Corequisite s:] None

 This course is designed to further develop the concepts within the three domains of the individual, healthcare, and nursing.
 Emphasis is placed on the concepts of cellular regulation, perfusion, infection, immunity, mobility, comfort, behaviors, health-wellness-illness, clinical decision-making, caring interventions, managing care, and safety.
 Upon completion, students should be able to provide safe nursing care incorporating the concepts identified in this course.